 Risk is inherent to any business operation.
 CFOs are particularly sensitive to risk, as it can undermine their ability to forecast revenue, cash flow and spend.
 It’s no wonder that public companies are required to identify risk and account for it in their annual and quarterly reports.

 Imagine you’re setting out to run a marathon after training for months.
 You’re dreaming of finish lines at night.
 And then the race starts.
 You’ve taken a wrong turn and you’re off course.
 You need to get back on track… When you’re back, you’ve added several hundred yards to your 26.22 miles, and with every added yard, your chances of finishing the race on target decrease.
+For any business, risk management is a means to staying on course and focused on your goals.
+Any misidentification or miscalculation of a risk factor can throw you off track.
+It will take longer to achieve your goals, your chances of succeeding get slimmer as you’re forced to waste time and resources to overcome unexpected detours.

 So how should you approach digital risk?